mcthuesen/MobilePay-PoS-v10/docs/Detecting_MobilePay.md

 **BLE 2-way communication**

 It is possible to get information about check ins via Bluetooth Low Energy - To use this approach the Integrator will need to use one of the MobilePay defined Bluetooth communication protocols.
-TODO insert link to Bluetooth documentation.

 [![](assets/images/POD_BLEsignal.png)](assets/images/POD_BLEsignal.png)